shad0whead/cookpilot/integration_guide.md

-# CookPilot Enhanced UI Integration Guide
+# CookPilot Enhanced UI Integration Guide (Vercel Compatible)

-This guide will help you implement the enhanced CookPilot UI with fixes for the blank screen issue and improved visual elements.
+This guide will help you implement the enhanced CookPilot UI with fixes for the blank screen issue and improved visual elements, specifically optimized for Vercel deployment.

 ## What's Included

 1. **Fixed Blank Screen Issue**: The authentication flow has been corrected to ensure the dashboard appears after login
 2. **Enhanced Login UI**: Properly centered icons, consistent fonts, and professional alignment
 3. **Redesigned Dashboard**: Rich, visually appealing interface with dark theme and amber accents
-4. **Additional Artistic Elements**: Cooking-themed illustrations and decorative elements
+4. **Vercel Deployment Fix**: Removed problematic SVG path references that were causing build failures

 ## Key Changes

 The following key files have been updated:

 1. **AuthContext.tsx**: Fixed to provide both `user` and `currentUser` properties, resolving the authentication mismatch
-2. **Login.tsx**: Updated with properly centered icons and refined visual elements
+2. **Login.tsx**: Updated with properly centered icons, refined visual elements, and Vercel-compatible styling
 3. **Dashboard.tsx**: Completely redesigned with a rich, visually appealing interface

 ## Implementation Instructions